PatrickCPE/PatrickCPE.github.io/_posts/archived/_2021-07-24-starting_with_raspberry_pi.md

 permalink: /tutorials/starting_with_raspberry_pi.html
 permalink_name: /starting_with_raspberry_pi
 category: tutorials
-description: "This guide will teach you how to start working with your Raspberry Pi headless"
+description: "Guide to using a Raspberry Pi Zero in headless mode"

 categories: Tutorials
 ---

 ---
-*Moved from UML-Embedded Club Site to my personal site*

 # Requirements
 * Basic knowledge of [Linux](https://linuxjourney.com/) (It's possible to connect via windows but this tutorial assumes you're working in a Linux environment)
 * Compatible [Raspberry Pi](https://www.raspberrypi.org/products/) Model (Most will work.
 This was tested with the Pi Zero, Pi Zero W, and the Pi 3)